-Chief of Emergency Services Sheldon Kier started his career working as a paramedic but wanted to pursue a career in the Fire Service.
-While working here at the Grand Junction Fire Department he has held the positions of firefighter-paramedic, engineer-paramedic, emergency services officer, and has been the EMS Chief since 2016.
-Chief Kier oversees all EMS operations- everything from medical supplies and staffing to writing and obtaining grants for the EMS division.
-Chief Kier enjoys hunting and ranching in his time off.
+Interim Chief of Emergency Services Mark McIntire started his career in 1996 working as an EMT and later a paramedic in the Denver area.
+In 2008 Chief McIntire began working at Grand Junction Fire Department.
+In his time here, he has served as an EMS Officer, captain upgrade, firefighter/paramedic, quality assurance reviewer, and a training mentor.
+Chief McIntire oversees all EMS operations- everything from medical supplies and staffing to writing and obtaining grants for the EMS division.
+Chief McIntire enjoys time outdoors with his family in his time off.

-Battalion Chief Joel Arellano has been with the department since 2004 and has held the ranks of firefighter, firefighter-paramedic, captain, and was promoted to battalion chief for C shift in 2020.
-Chief Arellano oversees the operations division for his shift which includes all six stations of the department who respond to emergent and non-emergent calls.
-Chief Arellano has grown up in the valley, and chose to stay and enjoy the outdoor recreation the Grand Valley has to offer.
-Chief Arellano is a rock climber, but also enjoys all outdoors adventures with his family.
+Battalion Chief Benjamin Blehm has been with the department since 2009 and has held the ranks of firefighter, firefighter-paramedic, medical officer, captain, and battalion chief prior to becoming an administrative battalion chief. in 2021.
+Chief Blehm oversees fireground training and professional development for the department.
+Chief Blehm has grown up in the valley, is a graduate of Mesa State College (now CMU) and enjoys the outdoor recreation the Grand Valley has to offer.
+Chief Blehm is a mountain biker, but also enjoys all outdoors adventures with his family.

 Brian ChervenyBattalion Chief